-With some concern I realized that Saqqara had offered me a real challenge.
-When I stress to my students the importance of intention—always offering Reiki for the highest healing good of the client, and of the need to let go of attachment to outcome—I ask them to examine their feelings, and suggest that if they are too close emotionally then it is wise to ask for help from others.
+With some concern, I realized that Saqqara had offered me a real challenge.
+When I stress to my students the importance of intention—always offering Reiki for the highest healing good of the client, and of the need to let go of attachment to outcome—I ask them to examine their feelings and suggest that if they are too close emotionally then it is wise to ask for help from others.
 As the only Reiki practitioner working with Saqqara my skills and teaching were about to be put to the test.

 As we made our way through veterinary tests, medicines, and the ups and downs of cancer, I kept my intention focused on what Saqqara needed whenever I sent Reiki to the situation, or to him.
-I offered Reiki to myself daily for physical and emotional support, and had healing sessions with other professionals to assist me in letting go of any need to hold on to Saqqara, last of my healer cats.
+I offered Reiki to myself daily for physical and emotional support and had healing sessions with other professionals to assist me in letting go of any need to hold on to Saqqara, the last of my healer cats.

 His illness progressed rapidly, and all too soon quality of life became an issue.
 The tumor near his left lung was causing breathing difficulties.
-Finally Saqqara clearly stated that he was ready to be assisted out of his body.
+Finally, Saqqara clearly stated that he was ready to be assisted out of his body.
 He was adamant that he wanted to be at home—no more trips to the vet—so a home visit for euthanasia was scheduled for the following day.

-While I watched Saqqara struggle to breathe, the whites of his eyes showing at times, I could feel my heart break just a little bit more each time.
+As I watched Saqqara struggle to breathe, the whites of his eyes showing at times, I could feel my heart break just a little bit more each time.
 I feared that Saqqara would die as my father had from cancer—his lungs drowning as he struggled for one more breath.

-During that long night I used all my knowledge as a healer to support Saqqara.
-From a Reiki standpoint I re-attuned him, built a Bridge of Light in case he should cross before the morning appointment, sent Reiki to the situation, and kept the energy flowing.
+During that long night, I used all my knowledge as a healer to support Saqqara.
+From a Reiki standpoint, I re-attuned him, built a Bridge of Light in case he should cross before the morning appointment, sent Reiki to the situation, and kept the energy flowing.

 By the time the vet arrived mid-morning I had said everything I needed to say to Saqqara, and he to me.
 He was ready to go.
-With all the fighting he’d had to do to make it to morning, I expected the euthanasia to be a very peaceful and easy process.
+With all the fighting he’d had to do to make it to morning, I expected euthanasia to be a very peaceful and easy process.

 We had opted for gradually easing him out of his body—the first injection would put him to sleep, and the second injection would release him.
 As I held space, he received the first injection.
 I felt a mixture of joy that he would no longer suffer, and sorrow in letting him go.
 As the drug took effect Saqqara seemed more comfortable, but he did not go to sleep.

 After waiting, a second injection of the same drug was given; Saqqara got up and moved around a bit, and resettled himself.
 Again, we waited for the injection to take effect—and waited, and waited.
-Finally Saqqara drifted off.
-At this point the vet felt that Saqqara was finally in a deep sleep, but reading his energy I was not so sure.
+Finally, Saqqara drifted off.
+At this point, the vet felt that Saqqara was finally in a deep sleep, but reading his energy I was not so sure.

 The final injection was given, and against all odds, and to the vet’s amazement, Saqqara STOOD UP and took two steps forward.
 As he collapsed, I caught him in my arms and eased him down.
 Gradually, finally, mercifully, his breathing slowed and stopped.

-As I watched Saqqara’s spirit leave his body I sensed peace, but knew that we would need to talk.
+As I watched Saqqara’s spirit leave his body I sensed peace but knew that we would need to talk.

 I arranged to speak with him again through Polly.
 Saqqara told me that he did not suffer during the injections but that he felt very drugged.
 I knew that something was not quite right, so I asked him why it took him so long to leave his body when it was what he had desired and needed.

 His answer was very clear.
 He told me that while he felt drugged, he was also highly energized.
 He gently suggested that truly letting go of attachment to outcome also meant letting go of my need to have the Reiki ease his breathing.
-In future I needed to be less focused, and to simply allow the energy to flow.
+In future, I needed to be less focused and to simply allow the energy to flow.

 And I realized that while I had let go of my need to keep him in his body, I had not let go of my need to control how he left it.